 The adults show an orange and black body, with wings with black, white, and red markings.

-The larvae are yellow and black striped caterpillars that often feed on ragwort or Jacobaea species plants for their sustenance.
+The larvae are yellow and black striped caterpillars that often feed on ragwort or Jacobaea plants for sustenance.

-Of the different types of moths in New Mexico, these are mostly active during the day and at night when it’s not too dark out.
+Of the different types of moths in New Mexico, most are active during the day and at night when it’s not too dark.

 They tend to frequent coastal areas but can also be found in dry forestlands.

-They biologically control populations of plants that can be aggressive, such as ragworts or tansies, and they act as pollinators while feeding on nectar from flowers.
+They biologically control aggressive plant populations, such as ragworts or tansies, and act as pollinators while feeding on nectar from flowers.

 In addition to this ecological role, they provide value to humans by being aesthetically pleasing creatures appreciated by many people who enjoy the colorful and vibrant wildlife present in the great outdoors of New Mexico.